queilawithaQ/documentation/_pro/quickstart/getting-started.md

 ### Prerequisites

-CodeShip requires that you set up a CodeShip Account and connect to a Source Content Mangement (SCM).
+CodeShip requires that you set up a CodeShip Account and connect to a Source Content Management (SCM).
 See Setting up a new CodeShip account guide for more information.

 ### Installing Jet